Abraham Van Helsing: Narrative

 Count Dracula, having acquired ownership of the Carfax estate near London through solicitor Jonathan Harker, moves to the estate and begins menacing England.
 His victims include Lucy Westenra, who is on holiday in Whitby.
 The aristocratic girl has suitors such as John Seward, Arthur Holmwood, and Quincey Morris, and has a best friend in Mina Murray, Harker's fiancée.
 Seward, who works as a doctor in an insane asylum – where one of the patients, the incurably mad Renfield, has a psychic connection to Dracula – contacts Professor Van Helsing about Lucy's peculiar condition.
 Van Helsing, recognizing marks upon her neck, eventually deduces that she has been losing blood from a vampire bite.
 He administers multiple blood transfusions.
 Van Helsing, Seward, Arthur, and Morris each donate blood to her, but each night she continues to lose blood.
 He prescribes her garlic, makes a necklace of garlic flowers for her, and hangs garlic about her room.
 He also gives her a crucifix to wear around her neck.
-Lucy's demise was brought by her mother, who cleared the room of garlic and opened the window for fresh air; a servant had stolen the gold crucifix.
+Lucy's demise was brought by her maid, who cleared the room of garlic and opened the window for fresh air; a servant had stolen the gold crucifix.
 Lucy dies and after the funeral returns as a vampire, seeking out children.
 Eventually, Van Helsing, Arthur, Morris and Seward free the undead Lucy from her vampiric curse: Arthur uses a hammer to drive the stake through her heart and Van Helsing cuts off her head and puts garlic in her mouth.

 Mina, now married to Harker, becomes increasingly worried about his brain fever.
 Van Helsing reviews his journal and Harker's health returns when he learns that his experiences in Transylvania were real.
 Mina discovers that various letters and accounts provide further intelligence on Dracula's movements, and shares these with Harker, Seward, Morris, and Van Helsing.
 They learn that Dracula's residence in Carfax is near Seward's, and Van Helsing's research reveals Dracula's weaknesses and strengths.
 Seward and Van Helsing also write to a university acquaintance to aid in further research.
 Staying at Seward's residence to better plan strategies in their efforts to deal with Dracula, they have frequent meetings and each member is assigned duties.
 At a later meeting a bat is seen at a window.